gskinner/flutter_animate/README.md

 A library that makes it simple to add virtually any kind of animated effect in Flutter.

-1. Pre-built effects, like blur, fade, scale, and slide
+1. Pre-built effects, like blur, fade, scale, shine, and slide
 2. Easy custom effects
 3. Simplified animated builders
 4. Synchronized events